donbeave/interview/README.md

 end loop;
 ```

 The outer loop executes N times.
-Every time the outer loop executes, the inner loop
-executes M times.
-As a result, the statements in the inner loop execute a total of `N * M`
+Every time the outer loop executes, the inner loop executes `M` times.
+As a result, the statements in the inner loop execute a total of `N * M` times.
-times.
 Thus, the complexity is `O(N * M)``.
-In a common special case where the stopping condition of the inner loop is `J < N`
-instead of `J < M` (i.e., the inner loop also executes `N` times), the total complexity for the two loops
+In a common special case where the stopping condition of the inner loop is `J < N` instead of `J < M` (i.e., the inner loop also executes `N` times), the total complexity for the two loops is `O(N2)`.
-is `O(N2)`.

 ##### Statements with function/ procedure calls

-When a statement involves a function/ procedure call, the complexity of the statement
-includes the complexity of the function/ procedure.
-Assume that you know that function/
-procedure `f` takes constant time, and that function/procedure `g` takes time proportional to
-(linear in) the value of its parameter `k`.
-Then the statements below have the time
+When a statement involves a function/ procedure call, the complexity of the statement includes the complexity of the function/ procedure.
+Assume that you know that function/procedure `f` takes constant time, and that function/procedure `g` takes time proportional to (linear in) the value of its parameter `k`.
+Then the statements below have the time complexities indicated.
-complexities indicated.

 `f(k)` has `O(1)`
 `g(k)` has `O(k)`